 In addition to its support of the highway system, the Commonwealth provides subsidies for mass transit systems including passenger rail and bus service.
 The Commonwealth assists local mass transit systems through grants and payment for free rides by senior citizens during non-peak hours.
 In addition, transit operators receive payments for providing senior citizen transportation service on a shared-ride basis generally in areas where fixed route service is not available.
-A total of \$475.4 million in Commonwealth funds was expended from the General Fund and the State Lottery Fund for such purposes in fiscal 2001, and \$490.9 million is available for fiscal year 2002.
+A total of \$484.4 million in Commonwealth funds was expended from the General Fund and the State Lottery Fund for such purposes in fiscal year 2002, and \$508.7 million is available for fiscal year 2003.
 Beginning with fiscal year 1998, 1.22 percent of sales and use tax collections in the General Fund, up to an annual limit of \$75 million, is transferred to a separate account and used to pay mass transportation operating grants to local mass transit systems.

 In 1991, the Public Transportation Assistance Fund was created with dedicated sources of funding for mass transit systems.
-Funds totaling \$181.1 million were expended from this fund in fiscal year 2001, and \$175.6 million is budgeted for fiscal year 2002.
+Funds totaling \$172.0 million were expended from this fund in fiscal year 2002, and \$188.3 million is budgeted for fiscal year 2003.

 Liquid fuels tax and license and fee increases enacted in 1997 are providing resources for a substantial expansion of expenditures for highway construction and maintenance.
 Major portions of the revenues generated by these recent increases were restricted to certain transportation purposes.
-Motor License Fund restricted revenues expended for highway construction purposes totaled \$703.2 million in fiscal year 2001, and \$667.2 million is available for fiscal year 2002.
-Combined Motor License Fund and restricted revenues expended for highway maintenance in fiscal year 2001 was \$1,097.2 million, and \$1,074.9 million is available for fiscal year 2002.
-Support of highway and bridge expenditures by local governments through grants paid from Motor License Fund and restricted revenues resulted in expenditures of \$258.0 million in fiscal 2001, and \$277.2 million is budgeted for fiscal year 2002.
+Motor License Fund restricted revenues expended for highway construction purposes totaled \$667.2 million in fiscal year 2002, and \$678.2 million is available for fiscal year 2003.
+Combined Motor License Fund and restricted revenues expended for highway maintenance in fiscal year 2002 was \$1,074.9 million, and \$1,088.9 million is available for fiscal year 2003.
+Support of highway and bridge expenditures by local governments through grants paid from Motor License Fund and restricted revenues resulted in expenditures of \$265.3 million in fiscal year 2002, and \$282.6 million is budgeted for fiscal year 2003.

 The Commonwealth's current aviation program funds the development of public airport facilities through a grant program providing for airport development, runway rehabilitation, and real estate tax rebates for public use airports.
 Taxes levied on aviation and jet fuel provide revenues for a restricted account for aviation programs in the Motor License Fund.
-In fiscal year 2001, \$7.2 million was expended from the aviation restricted account for such purposes and \$7.8 million is available for fiscal year 2002.
+In fiscal year 2002, \$7.7 million was expended from the aviation restricted account for such purposes and \$9.3 million is available for fiscal year 2003.